 A trip is sometimes measured by its quality rather than its length.
 Even a two-day trip can turn out to be an experience of a lifetime.
 That’s exactly what happened with us when we visited the hilly town in Rajasthan’s Ajmer district, Pushkar.
 Since the pandemic is still upon us, we had to be careful in picking our resort for a safe and socially-distanced stay.
-So, we counted on the secluded campsite, Foothills Camps, which had turned out to a temporary paradise for us, relieving our souls from the quarantine woes.
+So, we counted on the secluded campsite, Foothills Camps, which had turned out to be a temporary paradise for us, relieving our souls from the quarantine woes.

 Reaching Pushkar From Delhi

 We started at around 12 AM from U-Block, Gurgaon and reached Pushkar at nearly 8:30 AM.
 We didn’t face much traffic on the highway, thanks to the lockdown.
-In the wee hours of the morning, we also got down at a Dhaba to sip on some garma garam chae.
+In the wee hours of the morning, we also got down at a Dhaba to sip on some garma garam chai.
 We had to cross Jaipur to reach our resort, which is nearly 6 kilometres away from the main town.
 The mountains and the lush greenery abounding the open-air resort had left us awestruck.
 We also had a glimpse of a peacock wandering playfully amid the shrubs.

 The Resort Amid The Hills- Foothills Camps